Suqian: Rail

-Yanghe Station, known as Suqian Station on Suqian–Huai'an Railway is located in the south outskirt of Suqian.
+Suqian station on the Xuzhou–Yancheng high-speed railway is located in the southern outskirt of Suqian.
+Another station, Suqian East, is to be built on the Weifang–Suqian high-speed railway, now under construction as part of the second channel of the Beijing–Shanghai high-speed railway.

 Education

 Suqian College is the single institution in Suqian providing bachelor's degree education.

 Administration

 The prefecture-level city of Suqian administers 5 county-level divisions, including 3 counties and 2 districts.

 These are further divided into 115 township-level divisions, including 111 towns and township, and 4 subdistricts.